RainerRoss/WEBSRVUTL/README.md

 ## Create a new HTTP-Server Instance `MYSERVER`

 * Open your browser and start the HTTP-Admin: http://yourIP:2001/HTTPAdmin
-* Create a new HTTP-Server
+* Create the new HTTP-Server Instance
 ```
 Server name:        MYSERVER
 Server description: My new Webserver